How I rate

 Tier 1 review

-These reviews, both casino and sportsbook reviews as operators' sustainability and ESG reviews will consist of a short review with bullet points listing basic information such as:
+These reviews, both casino and sportsbook reviews as operators’ sustainability and ESG reviews will consist of a short review with listing basic information such as:

 • Licenses